 I was happy to be invited speak to approximately 80 young people on the National Citizenship Service summer programme in late July, about the work of our Community of Sanctuary and some of the issues faced by people seeking refuge in our country.
 My Community of Sanctuary colleague Alex Kempton addressed another 80 young people in the second wave of this important programme in mid-August.
 Although the groups had already chosen to support different local charities, many young people signed up to have longer-term invovlement with Hastings Community of Sanctuary.

 It was nothing short of inspiring to see how readily these young people engaged in thoughtful discussion, expressing various points of view in courteous terms, and asking probing questions about the material presented to them.
 One group then decided to make this topic the theme of their social action project; in two short weeks, they accomplished an astonishing amount, exploring further the particular issue of the right to work for people seeking asylum (the topic of the campaign Lift the Ban) and raising money to help our Community of Sanctuary with our ongoing work.
-They present their findings and ideas in the following article (also published now in the local paper Hastings In Focus
+They present their findings and ideas in the following article, published here and in the local paper Hastings In Focus